+Specific Risks

 Employees could hit heads as the area is dark and as its used a storage area anyone retrieving archive boxes could hit head.
 Highlight beam and place signs warning on danger as show at top of example picture above.

+Relevant Legislation

+Management of Health and Safety at Work Regulations 1999

 Moderate and Low Priority Risks

 There are a number of remaining Moderate and Low Priority risks that are included in the Hazard and Risk Table but not discussed in this section of the report.